-The Company's investment portfolio is managed by independent investment managers and their performance is reviewed at least quarterly by the Company's Asset Liability Committee (ALCO) and the Board of Directors
+The Company's investment portfolio is managed by an independent investment manager and the portfolio performance is reviewed at least quarterly by the Company's Asset Liability Committee (ALCO) and the Board of Directors.

 The current prolonged low interest rate environment introduces an additional challenge to the company and investment manager as the prices of fixed income securities are relatively expensive and secured yields are at historically low levels in the Eurozone.
 Each recommendation of the investment manager is investigated on a case by case basis and the marginal increase in capital requirement is assessed by the Company prior to concluding any placement.